 In the United States, cosmetics continued to be manufactured throughout the war and were seen by the government as a morale booster for the busy women on the home front.
 Women were encouraged to wear makeup all the time to hide sadness and attract men, even while at work.
 Athletes even wore makeup.
 Color films had a big impact on the market, as women could now imitate the shades worn by Hollywood starlets.
-By 1948, between 80 and 90 percent of women wore lipstick, two thirds wore rouge and a quarter wore eye makeup.
+By 1948, between 80 and 90 percent of women wore lipstick, two thirds wore rouge, and a quarter wore eye makeup.

 The makeup look of the 1940s is classic and sophisticated, but very simple to recreate.
 Faces were flawless and fresh looking – the look was all-natural, never ‘painted on.’
-Less was always better than more, which was good since most women were surviving on less and less in the early years.
+Less was always better than more, which was good, since most women were surviving on less and less in the early years.

 Next came the eye shadow.
 After that, moist rouge was applied.
 This could also be used to shape the face, but had to look natural.
 Then powder was applied with a huge velour or wool puff.
 It had to be pressed into the face and was applied heavily (as in the face would be covered in powder!).
 Then the excess had to be brushed off the face with a powder brush.
 If the moist rouge wasn’t enough, a powdered one would be applied over the face powder.
-Next came the eyebrow pencil, mascara and (finally!) lipstick was applied.
+Next came the eyebrow pencil, mascara, and (finally!) lipstick was applied.

 What you need:

-- Foundation: A similar color to your skin
+- Foundation: A similar color to your skin.

-- Powder: Loose powder to match your skin
+- Powder: Loose powder to match your skin.

-- Cream Rouge (not powder, unless that is all you can get) in a rose-pink shade
+- Cream Rouge: (not powder, unless that is all you can get) In a rose-pink shade.

-- Eye Shadow (optional, for evenings) match eye color, use a matte finish (no shimmer!)
+- Eye Shadow: (optional, for evenings) match eye color, use a matte finish – no shimmer!

-- Mascara: Dark brown or black, or petroleum jelly (Vaseline) only
+- Mascara: Dark brown or black, or petroleum jelly (Vaseline) only.

-- Matte RED lipstick
+- Lipstick: Matte RED lipstick.

 Foundations were also much thicker and creamier – none of our lightweight liquid foundations were around.
 Face powder was essential and matched the skin tone while keeping the face matte.
 Foundation was not only used to ‘correct’ a woman’s color, like it had in the past, but it also helped powder to cling to the face (it couldn’t really be used on bare skin without falling off).
-Foundation and powder were often extended all the way down to the dress or blouse line since the shade most likely didn’t match the face perfectly to make it less noticeable.
+Foundation and powder were often extended all the way down to the dress or blouse line, since the shade most likely didn’t match the face perfectly, to make it less noticeable.